Why Every Business Needs DMARC

 Business Size Doesn’t Matter

 There is one myth about online scammers.
-It is widely believed that only large businesses, major corporations, and governments fall victim to email phishing and spoofing.
+It is widely believed that only large businesses, major corporations, and governments fall victim to email spoofing and phishing.
 And it feels logical because that’s where the money is.
 However, statistics tell us otherwise:

 - 43% of SMBs don’t have any protection plans when it comes to cybersecurity;